askimed/nf-test/docs/testcases/global_variables.md

 ## baseDir

-This variable points to the directory where the main nf-test config is located.
+This variable points to the directory to locate the base directory of the main nf-test config.
 The variable can be used e.g. in the process definition:

 ```Groovy
 process {